 According to Barnard, there are six modes of thinking, each requiring one course: Thinking Locally—New York City, Thinking through Global Inquiry, Thinking about Social Difference, Thinking with Historical Perspective, Thinking Quantitatively and Empirically, and Thinking Technologically and Digitally.
 A wide range of courses on a variety of subjects can satisfy each Mode of Thinking requirement so don’t worry if you’re not, for example, a computer science major.
 You can fulfill your Thinking Technologically and Digitally requirement, for example, with anything from a history class to a dance class.

 Major and electives

-At Barnard you have over 50 possible majors to choose from.
-The number of courses you take for each major ranges slightly, but is normally around twelve courses, sometimes more.
-You fulfill the remainder of the 122 point req with elective courses that can either be within or outside of your major department.
+At Barnard, you have over 50 possible majors to choose from.
+The number of courses you take for each major is slightly different, but it is normally around 12 courses, sometimes more.
+You fulfill the remainder of the 122 point requirements with elective courses that can either be within or outside of your major department.
 You can even choose to declare an optional minor, which requires at least five courses.
 Note: A course can only count toward your major or minor if you get a C- or higher.

-At this point, most of you are probably wondering: How do students complete so many reqs in only four years??!!??
-Luckily, there is a catch: One course may count for a req in two different categories, which makes it significantly easier.
-For example, a course may count for both one of your major reqs as well as one of your modes of thinking.
-Thanks to this rule, it’s totally possible to finish all your reqs in four years.
+At this point, most of you are probably wondering: How do students complete so many requirements in only four years??!!??
+Luckily, there is a catch: One course may count for a requirement in two different categories, which makes it significantly easier.
+For example, a course may count for both one of your major requirements as well as one of your modes of thinking.
+Thanks to this rule, it’s totally possible to finish all your requirements in four years.
 So, try not to worry too much, relax, and enjoy your classes and your time as a Barnard student.
-As long as you’re somewhat conscious of which reqs you haven’t fulfilled yet, you’ll be fine.
+As long as you’re somewhat conscious of which requirements you haven’t fulfilled yet, you’ll be fine.